 Preparing for your Visit

-- Patients will be required to wear protective masks to enter the office so please bring and wear your own mask.
+- Patients are recommended (not required) to wear protective masks while in the exam and testing rooms so please bring and wear your own mask.

-- Bring your mobile device as you will be required to check into your appointment from our parking lot.
+- Bring your mobile device as we request that check into your appointment from our parking lot if you prefer not to wait in our waiting room.

-- Patient forms will be emailed to you and we ask that you complete them at least a day before your visit.
+- Patient forms will be emailed to you and we ask that you complete them at least one day before your visit.

-- Prior to entering our office, all patients will be asked a few screening questions and have their temperature checked as part of our pre-screening protocol for the Coronavirus.
+- Prior to entering our office, all patients will be asked a few screening questions as part of our pre-screening protocol for the Coronavirus.

 - Patients who fail the screening will be asked to reschedule their appointments and will be provided suggestions regarding follow-up and educational material about COVID-19.
 We will also ask additional questions seeking more detail from patients that fail the screening protocol.